Do you think of all gemstones as diamonds?

-There are many gemstones on Earth that have been formed over tens of thousands, even hundreds of millions of years.
-Diamonds are one of those gemstones.
+The Earth is home to countless gemstones that have formed over tens of thousands or even hundreds of millions of years.
+Diamonds are just one of those many gemstones.

-Colored stones have been used for a variety of purposes since ancient times, such as talismans, symbols of power, and women's ornaments.
-They come in many colors, including red, blue, and green, and are colorful and mysterious.
-Colored stones never cease to fascinate people.
+Colored gemstones have been used for a variety of purposes since ancient times, as amulets, symbols of power, and as women's ornaments.
+With a wide range of colors including red, blue, and green, they are colorful and mystical.
+Colored gemstones continue to fascinate people's hearts.

-In fact, there are no clear grades for colored stones.
-For example, while some sapphires are more highly valued in the market for their darker color, there are also customers who prefer sapphires with lighter colors.
-Colored stones that are highly valued in the market may not necessarily suit your preferences, so we recommend that you see them with your own eyes as much as possible before purchasing.Generally, stones with a deep, vivid color and few inclusions tend to be valued highly, but this is not always the case.
-This is where it gets more complex than diamonds!
+In reality, there are no clear grades for colored gemstones.
+For example, in the market, sapphires with darker colors are highly valued, while some customers prefer lighter shades.
+A colored gemstone that is highly valued in the market may not necessarily suit your personal preference, so we recommend that you inspect the gemstone yourself before purchasing whenever possible.Generally, gemstones with deep, vibrant colors and few inclusions tend to be more highly valued, but this isn't always the case.
+This is what makes gemstones so complex and different from diamonds!

-However, it is good to have some knowledge, so here we will roughly summarize the general evaluations.
-Please use it as reference.
+However, it's good to have this knowledge, so I'll summarize the general evaluations here.
+Please use it as a reference.

-At Hojudo, we evaluate colored stones based on the following criteria.
+At Hojudo, we evaluate colored gemstones based on the following criteria:

-In order to help you understand the quality as much as possible even in our online shop, we have posted this item chart on the colored stone loose product page on the Hojudo website, so please check it out as well.
+Furthermore, to help you understand the quality as much as possible even when shopping online, we have included this item chart on the colored gemstone loose stone product page on the Hojudo website, so please check it out as well.

 2. Hue